 Millennial learner types of the game development course were identified in terms of their perspectives toward virtual learning.
 Gamers who played mostly first-person shooter games exhibited a bias toward learning in SL, viewing SL in terms of the games they play.
 It was difficult for them to visualize how game development could be taught using SL.
 They may also have viewed the virtual world building subculture in contrast to their own gaming subcultures.
 Gamers, who were engaged team leaders, demonstrated comfort with ambiguity, creativity, collaboration, self-confidence, and an inclination toward lifelong learning.
 These characteristics aligned to class challenges with ALMUVE engagement.

 Virtual world media effects were explored regarding evolution of communication practices, student-development of the 3-D environment, and progression of collaboration on the project.
 Communication was found to be short, frequent and transmitted through various tools.
 There were inferred differences between affordances and cultures of a virtual world, an MMORPG, and uses of an application.
 As the communication became easier and more expressive, a more authentic 3-D environment developed.
 Likewise, team collaboration increased with co-created 3-D environments and role-play.

 This case study has implications for instructional designers and faculty interested in creating real-world learning experiences using virtual worlds.
 The findings illuminate instructional design considerations when creating virtual world learning environments for Millennial students and for the gamer subculture in particular.
 The study is also applicable to instructional design constructivist studies, studies related to learning through virtual worlds, studies involving Millennial subcultures, and studies using virtual research methodologies.

 Franetovic, Marija, "A higher education case: millennial experience toward learning through a virtual world designed as an authentic learning environment" (2012).
 Wayne State University Dissertations.
-Paper 439.
+439.